 - developments are not a source of phosphorus or - developments are a source of phosphorus but there is no pathway for it to enter the SAC river environment or - measures associated with a given development are put in place so that nutrient neutrality can be achieved and that development does not lead to a net increase in phosphorus entering the SAC river environment.
+Applicants for Planning Consents or Environmental Permits for a water discharge will need to demonstrate that their proposals are nutrient neutral where they could increase the amount of phosphorus in a river SAC and water quality targets for phosphorus are already being exceeded, or are failing to meet the targets downstream.

-In SAC catchments meeting phosphorus targets, it is possible that new developments can be authorised if it can be demonstrated they will not lead to an adverse effect on site integrity (i.e. will not undermine the ability for the SAC to meet its conservation objectives)"
+In SAC catchments meeting phosphorus targets, it is possible that new developments can be authorised if it can be demonstrated they will not lead to an adverse effect on site integrity (i.e. will not undermine the ability for the SAC to meet its conservation objectives)" In SAC catchments meeting phosphorus targets, nutrient neutrality may not be required providing that new developments do not cause a SAC to exceed its water quality targets or prevent them from being achieved in the future.